-Boudoir photography is increasing in its popularity all the time.
+Boudoir photography is increasing in popularity.
+And the right boudoir poses will elevate your sexy photography skill.
 If you’re a photographer who works with human subjects, you’ve probably had requests to do boudoir photoshoots.
 And if you haven’t, it’s only a matter of time.

 As poses play a vital role in boudoir photography, every boudoir photographer needs to be prepared for them.
 In this article, we have an excellent collection of poses you can use in your next shoot.
 And we have examples to get your imagination firing.
 We’ll also give you some basic info so you can get started with boudoir photography.